puriketu99/porky/README.md

-##Without Coding Test, test automation for JavaScript.
+##Without coding test, test automation for JavaScript.

 ##Principal use